-(Prerequisite: Pre-requisites for diploma students are Program Admission, ALHS 1011.
+(Prerequisites: Pre-requisites for diploma students are Program Admission, ALHS 1011.
 Prerequisites for degree students are Program Admission, BIOL 2114, and BIOL 2114L.
-RADT 1010 must be taken as either a pre-requisite or co-requisite)
+RADT 1010 must be taken as either a pre-requisite or Co-requisites) (Co-requisites: RADT 1010)